Search

 What is an annuity?

-An annuity is an insurance contract that guarantees income in retirement.
-It can guarantee income for a set period of time (such as 25 years) or for the rest of your life.
-You put money into it once or make a series of payments.
-In return, you receive income in retirement.
-Income is usually monthly but can be paid at other intervals such as yearly.
+An annuity is a contract between you and an insurance company to cover specific goals.
+Annuities are designed to be both a savings vehicle and a source of retirement income.
+After making either a lump-sum payment or ongoing payments, annuities can guarantee income for a set period of time (such as 25 years) or for the rest of your life.
+Annuity income payouts are usually monthly but can be paid at other intervals, such as yearly.

-There are two stages to any annuity contract.
+There are two primary stages to any annuity contract: the accumulation stage and the distribution stage.

 2 annuity stages - accumulation and distribution